KristinaRiemer/temporal_MRT/README.md

 	* `species_temps.R` combines mass and temperature datasets for each site together
 * Scripts for statistical analysis and visualization in `scripts/analysis`, should be able to run them in any order because they are standalone
 	* `main_fig.R` plots the main combined figure for each site; this includes annual temperature, annual mean mass per species, and temperature-mass relationship
+	* `supp_all_sp.R` plots the mass over time and temperature-mass relationship for each species individually
 	* `lin_reg.R` runs linear regression on each species temperature-mass relationship, extracts r and p-values, and plots these values
 	* `size_distributions.R` plots size distribution of community across time, both at the species and individual levels
 * Entire rough pipeline, including end figures, in `scripts/initial_cleaning_analysis.Rmd`; get html rendering of R Notebook by running all of the code chunks and selecting `Preview`